RePod/psdle/README.md

 #####How can I exclude results that aren't touched by the system or tag filters?
 In the search box make a regular expression to match what you want to exclude then attach /d as a mod.

-For instance, /Avatar/id will exclude every instance of "Avatar" instead of only showing them. (/i is case in-sensitive)
+For instance, /Avatar/id will exclude every instance of "Avatar" instead of only showing them. (/i is case-insensitive)

 If the box turns red when the search is executed, /d is working as it should.

 #####Why is this so horrible?
-At the time of writing a concept version is available simply showing off what can be done.
+Functionally, PSDLE is complete.
+If you have suggestions make them known!
 Feel free to fork and submit pull requests.

 #####Why is this so good?